ChicoState/gymbuddy-ux/phaseII/README.md

 - **Labeling and Feedback Gaps**: There was minimal indication of whether actions were successful or not, leaving users unsure if they had progressed.

 ### From SWE Class Feedback
-- **Page Redundancy**: Several students noted pages felt repetitive and could be simplified or combined.
+- **Page Redundancy**: Several students noted that pages felt repetitive and could be simplified or combined.
 - **Navigation Confusion**: Icons and button placement were not well placed; users were not confident where buttons would take them.
 - **Overall Support**: Despite the issues, the overall concept was well-received, indicating a strong foundation for further development.